 You may have noticed that some latex mattresses are one layer (one block) while others are made of two or more layers.
 The multi-layer mattress will be enclosed in a sturdy removable cover.
-So at first glance a single layer and multi-layer latex mattress will look alike.
+At first glance, a single layer and multi-layer latex mattress will look alike.
 If you are curious though, you can easily examine the layers in a multi-layer mattress when you unzip the cover.

 A multi-layer latex mattress offers some added benefits over single layer mattresses.
 The first of these is personalized comfort.
-Different levels of softness and firmness can be stacked to give you the perfect sleeping experience for you.
-In stacking layers, it is more usual for the softest layer to be at the top for comfort and the firmer layer at the bottom to provide a good 'support base'.
+Different levels of softness and firmness can be stacked to create the perfect sleeping experience for you.
+In stacking layers, the softest layer is usually placed on top for comfort and the firmer layer at the bottom to provide a good support base.
 However, you can have the layers the way you want; stacking offers you plenty of different combinations to try.
 The key here is to find the arrangement which makes your body most comfortable.

 The other benefit of a multi-layer mattress is the ability to later change out a layer if you desire.
 For example, a lifestyle change may occur and you might decide you want to change out one of the layers for a different level of firmness.
 This is much easier and more convenient for you than replacing the entire mattress